 Original Peddler Bike Shop building on old Ocean Avenue, 1970s.

 Diamond’s Pharmacy on Atlantic Avenue, 1960s.
-The business was started by Joseph Diamond.
-Born in Russia, he died in 1963.
-The drug store still operates in Ursula Plaza run by Stuart Eisenberg.
+Joseph Diamond acquired the drugstore in February 1929.
+Born in Russia, he graduated from the Columbia College of Pharmacy in 1926 and died in November 1963.
+As part of a major upgrade, a soda fountain was added in May 1938.
+The pharmacy still operates in Ursula Plaza run by Stuart Eisenberg.

 Charley’s Ocean Grill ad.
 APP, April 1985.